Electronicos Fantasticos!: Artistry

-Ei Wada experimenting with playing a fan.

 The group uses various recycled electronics as instruments, incorporating different electronic components.
 A circuit board on the neck of the guitar can modulate the frequency of the CRT screen, altering the sound produced by the scanner.
 This interaction causes the scanner to react to the screen, generating a digital signal.
 Their fan guitars operate in a similar manner, where the movement of the fans modulates the sound produced.
 The Nicos Orchest-Lab team has created numerous modified electronic instruments, giving them names like the CRTelecaster, Telelele, and TV O-daiko.
 The group has also conducted experiments using barcodes and similar patterns with a barcode scanner.
 Additionally, they have explored creating clothing, such as a dress featuring patterns resembling a barcode, which they call the Barcodress.

 Their genre has been described as "barcode techno" and as a "multimedia EDM show" as many members and participants of the group come from various places.
 Wada himself rejects the cyberpunk label for the group, preferring to call their style "electromagnetic punk," emphasizing that their instruments come from a time when electromagnetic technologies were increasing.